-One of the most prolific players in University of Miami women’s basketball history returned home in April 2021 as Shenise Johnson became the newest assistant coach for the Canes.
+One of the most prolific players in University of Miami women’s basketball history returned home in April 2021 when head coach Katie Meier tabbed Shenise Johnson an assistant coach.

-Following her time at Miami, Johnson became the highest-drafted player in program history when she was taken fifth overall in the 2012 WNBA Draft by the San Antonio Silver Stars.
+- Johnson became the highest-drafted player in program history when she was taken fifth overall in the 2012 WNBA draft by the San Antonio Silver Stars.

-She spent the next nine seasons playing professionally in the league, averaging 8.2 points, 3.6 rebounds and 1.8 assists in her eight-year WNBA career.
+- She played professionally in the WNBA for eight seasons, averaging 8.2 points, 3.6 rebounds and 1.8 assists.

 - Johnson also played professional basketball overseas in numerous countries, including Slovakia, Turkey and Israel.